 Should I “do it” just because my partner wants me to?

-That being said, I do think that those in a relationship should be willing to explore and try new things.
+That being said, those in a relationship should be willing to explore and try new things together

 Most likely, you and your partner(s) will have different desires for and levels of comfort with a variety of sex acts.
 You’ll likely have one of three responses to your partners’ desires “Heck yes!”, “Uh I’m not sure…”, and “Oh hell no!”
 Anything in that middle category is where things get tricky and good communication is key.
 You’ll need to discuss which parts of the sex act you’re ok with and which parts you don’t want to try.